 Journey is thatgamecompany's third PlayStation Network game.
 It was announced at E3 2010, and was released on March 13, 2012.
 Much like their previous two titles, it aims to be more of an unusual, experimental experience rather than a traditional game and is meant to evoke strong emotions from the player.
-It is the final game in a three-game deal that thatgamecompany signed with Sony, and is part of the Spring Fever promotion on PSN.
+It is the final game in a three-game deal that thatgamecompany signed with Sony, and was part of the Spring Fever promotion on PSN.
 On March 29, 2012, Jenova Chen announced, on his blog, that Journey had become the fastest selling game ever released in the SCEA region on the PlayStation Network.
 On July 21, 2015, Journey was re-released on the Playstation 4 and was cross-buy with the Playstation 3 digital version.

 Journey has an ambiguous story that takes place in a ravaged landscape dotted with ruins.
 When the player begins a new journey, their character is sitting in a desert, with no backstory, name, or apparent purpose besides reaching the glowing mountain in the distance.